 pH adjusters are what make nicotine absorption work.
 Sodium carbonate or sodium bicarbonate raises the pH in the oral environment, converting nicotine to its freebase form for faster mucosal uptake.
 Get the pH wrong and your 8mg pouch delivers like a 4mg.

 Flavorings are food-grade.
-Mint and wintergreen still dominate, but citrus, coffee, and berry profiles are growing fast in markets where flavor diversity drives trial.
+Mint and wintergreen still dominate globally, accounting for over 60% of the market by volume.
+But citrus, coffee, berry, and tropical profiles are growing fast in markets where flavor diversity drives trial and category entry.

 Sweeteners (acesulfame potassium or sucralose) round out the flavor profile.
 Subtle use.
-Overdoing it creates a candy association that turns off adult consumers.
+Overdoing it creates a candy association that turns off adult consumers and can attract regulatory scrutiny in markets concerned about youth appeal.
+The goal is to balance bitterness from nicotine and pH adjusters, not to make the pouch taste like confectionery.

 Concentration Ranges